githubixx/ansible-role-traefik-kubernetes/README.md

 Requirements
 ------------

-You need to have [Helm 3](https://helm.sh/) binary installed on that host where `ansible-playbook` runs.
-You can either try to use your favorite package manager if your distribution includes `helm` in its repository or use one of the Ansible `Helm` roles (e.g. [helm](https://galaxy.ansible.com/gantsign/helm) or directly download the binary from [Helm releases)[https://github.com/helm/helm/releases]) and put it into `/usr/local/bin/` directory e.g.) For Archlinux Helm can be installed via `sudo pacman -S helm` e.g.
+You need to have [Helm 3](https://helm.sh/) binary installed on that host where `ansible-playbook` is executed or on that host where you delegated the playbooks to (e.g. by using `traefik_delegate_to` variable).
+You can either

+- use your favorite package manager if your distribution includes `helm` in its repository (for Archlinux use `sudo pacman -S helm` e.g.)
+- or use one of the Ansible `Helm` roles (e.g. [helm](https://galaxy.ansible.com/gantsign/helm) - which gets also installed if you use `ansible-galaxy role install -vr requirements.yml`
+- or directly download the binary from [Helm releases)[https://github.com/helm/helm/releases]) and put it into `/usr/local/bin/` directory e.g.

-Also `kubectl` should to be installed.
-At least you need a proper configured `KUBECONFIG` (which is located at `${HOME}/.kube/config` by default).
+A a properly configured `KUBECONFIG` is also needed (which is located at `${HOME}/.kube/config` by default).
+Normally if `kubectl` works with your cluster then you everything should be already fine in this regards.

+Additionally the Ansible `kubernetes.core` collection needs to be installed.
+This can be done by using the `collections.yml` file included in this role: `ansible-galaxy install -r collections.yml`.

 And of course you need a Kubernetes Cluster ;-)